Before the Bell: What every Canadian investor needs to know today

 Stocks set to see action

+BCE Inc. has lowered its benchmark earnings estimate for this year in revised guidance issued this morning ahead of the company’s annual shareholders meeting.
+The company is now estimating its full-year adjusted earnings per share will be no higher than $3.40 per share, which is below the low end of its previous estimate issued in February.
+The revision was contained in first-quarter results issued by Canada’s largest telecommunications and media company, which also increased its revenue guidance and free cash flow estimates as a result of acquiring Manitoba Telecom Services.

+Restaurant Brands Inc., the owner of Tim Hortons and Burger King, is reporting flat sales at its established locations in the first quarter but a nine per cent increase in revenue, which was above analyst estimates.
+Adjusted earnings rose 20 per cent to $170.6 million, or 36 cents per share, two cents above estimates.
+Revenue rose to $1-billion.
+Its shares fell 0.8 per cent in premarket trading.

-PepsiCo Inc reported higher-than-expected quarterly revenue and profit as the company benefited from demand for its healthier drinks and snacks and kept a tight leash on costs.
+PepsiCo Inc. reported higher-than-expected quarterly revenue and profit as the company benefited from demand for its healthier drinks and snacks and kept a tight leash on costs.
 Net income rose to $1.32-billion, or 91 cents per share, in the quarter, from $931-million, or 64 cents per share, a year earlier.
 The year-earlier period included a $373-million charge related to its transaction with Tingyi (Cayman Islands) Holding Corp.
 Excluding items, the company earned 94 cents per share.
 Revenue rose 1.6 per cent to $12.05-billion, the second quarter of rising sales after eight quarters of decline.
 Analysts on average had expected earnings of 92 cents per share on revenue of $11.98-billion, according to Thomson Reuters I/B/E/S.

 Canadian oil company Cenovus Energy Inc. reported a quarterly profit, compared with a year-ago loss, helped by lower operating costs and higher oil sands production.
 The company’s net profit was $211-million, or 25 cents per share, in the first quarter ended March 31, compared with a loss of $118-million, or 14 cents per share, a year earlier.
 Total oil production rose about 19 per cent to 234,914 barrels per day.